Exact $P_s T_d$ Invariant and $P_s T_d$ Symmetric Breaking solutions, Symmetry Reductions and B\"{a}cklund Transformations For An AB-KdV System: Symmetry Breaking Solutions of the AB-KdV System

 with $u=u(x,t)$ and $v=v(x,t)$ being a normal coupled KdV system.
-Compared the cKdV system (\ref{ckdv1})-(\ref{ckdv2}) with the AB-KdV system (\ref{abkdv}), we know if $v$ is replaced by $u(-x,\ -t)$, the coupled KdV system (\ref{ckdv1}) will be reduced to one equation
+It can be directly found that the cKdV system (\ref{ckdv1}) - (\ref{ckdv2}) possesses a special reduction of $v=u(-x,-t)$ which makes the coupled KdV system (\ref{ckdv1}) - (\ref{ckdv2}) being reduced to one equation

-which is a special case of the AB-KdV system (\ref{abkdv}) with $x_0=t_0=0$.
-It implies that looking for the exact solutions of the AB-KdV equation (\ref{abkdv}) is equivalent to find the solutions of the coupled KdV equation (\ref{ckdv1})-(\ref{ckdv2}).
-The solutions of the cKdV system (\ref{ckdv1})-(\ref{ckdv2}) may be changed to those of the AB-KdV (\ref{abkdv}) by using $v=u(-x,-t)$ due to the $P_s T_d$ symmetric invariant of the AB-KdV equation (\ref{abkdv}).
+with $v=u(-x,-t)$.
+The single equation (\ref{redckdv}) with the constraint condition $v=u(-x,-t)$ can be considered as a special case of the AB-KdV system (\ref{abkdv}) with $x_0=t_0=0$.
+That implies to look for the exact solutions of the AB-KdV system (\ref{abkdv}) is equivalent to find out the exact solutions of the coupled KdV equation (\ref{ckdv1}) - (\ref{ckdv2}).
+Once the exact solutions of the cKdV system (\ref{ckdv1}) - (\ref{ckdv2}) are known, by using the special reduction of $v=u(-x,-t)$ to these solutions, the exact solutions of the AB-KdV system (\ref{abkdv}) may be presented.
+Thus it is possible to find out the $P_s T_d$ symmetric breaking solutions of the AB-KdV system (\ref{abkdv}).

-In this section, we will show details on how to obtain the $P_s T_d$ symmetric breaking solutions of the AB-KdV system (\ref{abkdv}), including single soliton solutions, singular soliton solutions and cnoidal wave solutions with the help of the coupled KdV system (\ref{ckdv1})- (\ref{ckdv2}).
+In this section, we will show details on how to obtain the $P_s T_d$ symmetric breaking solutions of the AB-KdV system (\ref{abkdv}) with the help of the coupled KdV system (\ref{ckdv1}) - (\ref{ckdv2}), including single soliton solutions, singular soliton solutions and cnoidal wave solutions with the help of the coupled KdV system (\ref{ckdv1})- (\ref{ckdv2}).